 - Stitch removal.

-For more information about post-treatment care, give us a call at BrightCare Animal Care!
+To learn more about caring for your animal after treatment, don’t hesitate to contact BrightCare Animal Care.
 We specialize in veterinary neurology and emergency services for small animals.